AlexandreRobicquet/Jupyter-Notebook-Atom-Scheme/README.md

 cd ~/.jupyter/custom/
 ```

-(create that directory if it doesn't exist.)
+(create that directory if it doesn't exist: mkdir )

 ```unix
 vi custom.css